© Website designed by Alasdair Coles, 2012

 The beginnings of Alemtuzumab

 Campath-1H (now called alemtuzumab) was originally synthesized by Herman

 Waldmann at the Department of Pathology in Cambridge University (hence Cam-

-Path).
-He has written the early history of Campath (pdf).
-Geoff Hale has written
+Path) and Geoff Hale, who has written about the early history of Campath here.

 Campath was licensed to Burroughs Wellcome via British Technology Group (BTG).

 The original intention was to use alemtuzumab to treat leukaemia.
 But in the

 1980s, Martin Lockwood explored its efficacy in vasculitis and autoimmune